 Guest players are permitted in national stature events.

-Teams in USSSA tournaments nation-wide (with the exception of certain state and national events) have the ability to utilize guest players of comparable class for events that they are participating in.
+Teams in USSSA tournaments nationwide (with the exception of certain state and national events) can utilize guest players of comparable class for events that they are participating in.
 This means teams that are short a player or two for an event have a standardized way to bring on guest players for specific events.

 As this system is the same in all states, it will improve roster transparency.
 Anyone will be able to see approved guest players for an event or teams within that event.
 Additionally, the system will no longer allow a player to be rostered with more than one team.